okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 > _"Once you understand monads, you immediately become incapable of explaining them to anyone else"_

-You may or may not have about monads yet.
+You may or may not have heard about monads yet.
 I am going to heed to words of the curse and declare before starting that **we will not be speaking about monads in this post.**

 It is a post for another time, but what I will say about them (and all the other quirky functional programming terms) is this: They are aptly named because of their roots in mathematics and [Set Theory](https://plato.stanford.edu/entries/set-theory/) and you will naturally come to understand them by building a core foundation.

 There.
 I said it.
 No crazy concepts.
 No monads, no beta reduction, no alpha equivalence.
 For now, they are all buzzwords.
 Let's get down to the basics.

-## Our first love addition
+## Our first love, addition

 Let's go back to primary school mathematics and tell the tale of **addition.**